Pirheas/django-customizable-ace/README.md

 # django-customizable-ace

-Make Ace easy to use and configure in django projects
+Make Ace editor easy to use and configure in django projects

+## Requirements
+* python3 (python2 not supported)
+* django
+* JQuery